 Information is not knowledge.

-Moreover, the brain routinely hijacks learning – because its main function is to separate the wheat of necessity from the chaff of ornamental bric-a-brac.
+Besides, the brain routinely hijacks learning – because its main function is to separate the wheat of necessity from the chaff of ornamental bric-a-brac.
 With its limited working memory, forgetting redundant information is a basic survival mechanism.
 Keeping you safe and sound: high on the agenda.
 A critical discussion of Plato’s allegory of the cave: not so much.

 Thus, in order to convince your brain that what you are about to learn is important, it requires constant nudges and reminders to bypass the “spam” filter and allow content to finally be stored in the long-term memory.